-Typically, reheating a pound of leftover turkey takes about 3 to 5 minutes.
+Typically, reheating a pound of leftover turkey takes about 3 to 5 minutes in a microwave.
 The quantity of turkey meat, the size of the chunks, and the microwave’s power all play a role in determining the optimum microwave reheating duration.

 It is advised that the bird meat be sliced into tiny bits and deboned before microwaving.
 This should decrease the reheating time and ensure that the food is completely cooked.

-Keep turkey chilled or refrigerated prior to being reheated, and just reheat the quantity that will be consumed during that time.
+Keep turkey chilled or refrigerated before being reheated, and just reheat the quantity consumed during that time.
 Similarly, if the chilled turkey was refrigerated, let it thaw at room temperature about 15 to 20 minutes prior to actually beginning the warming procedure.

-Cooked turkey is heated in the microwave for 3 minutes on medium heat or at 70 percent power level, or when it hits 74 degrees Celsius (165 degrees Fahrenheit).
+Cooked turkey is heated in the microwave for 3 minutes on medium heat, at 70 percent power level, or when it hits 74 degrees Celsius (165 degrees Fahrenheit).

 After microwaving, you must let the turkey rest for a minute or two prior to consuming it.
 This will cause the residual heat to dissipate completely.